gkdivya/EVA/12_TheDawnOfTransformers/VisualTransformers/README.md

 - Attention
 - MLP

+The sequence of the operations is as follows -

+Input -> CreatePatches -> ClassToken, PatchToEmbed , PositionEmbed -> Transformer -> ClassificationHead -> Output

 ## Embedding

 - The first step is to break-down the image into patches, 16x16 patches in this case and flatten them.